Steperman5692/steperman5692/README.md

-# Hello there 😄
+# Hello there 😁
-- I'm a teenager passionate about technology specifically Windows & Linux.
+### I'm a teenager passionate about technology specifically Windows & Linux.

---> idk
+### I'm looking forward to do programming in the future.